How to disable Automatic App Updates on Android?

 Having automatic app updates is a smart and convenient way to keep your device up-to-date with the latest and greatest.
-Not to mention there’s no need for user interaction.
-The only problem is not everyone wants their apps to be updated automatically, especially if you’re on a smaller mobile data plan.
-That and general updates can often change the entire experience of an app.
+Not to mention, there’s no need for user interaction.
+However, the only problem is that not everyone wants their apps to be updated automatically, especially if they’re on a smaller mobile data plan.
+General updates can often change the entire experience of an app.

-As a result, Google’s added an option to enable or disable the automatic app updates on the Google Play Store, as well as an option to only update if the user is on a WiFi connection to save their precious mobile data from a carrier like Airtel or Aircel.
-By default, auto updates are enabled.
-You can stop apps being auto updating in the following way.
+As a result, Google has added an option to enable or disable automatic app updates on the Google Play Store, as well as an option to update only when the user is on a WiFi connection to save their precious mobile data from carriers like Airtel or Aircel.
+By default, auto-updates are enabled.
+You can prevent apps from auto-updating in the following way.

 1. Go to Google Play Store app.

 2. Click the menu button (or the 3 dots in the upper corner if you have on-screen keys) and click Settings.

 4. Choose the option Do-not auto update apps.